arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/Add-and-connect-a-device-to-IoT-Cloud.md

 Connecting a new device to Arduino IoT Cloud consists of three steps:

 1. [Add the device to IoT Cloud](#add-the-device).
-Enables the device for use with Iot Cloud.
+Enables the device for use with IoT Cloud.
 2. [Configure the device as a Thing](#create-thing).
 This will generate a sketch that can be uploaded to the device, allowing it to connect to IoT Cloud.
 3. [Upload the sketch to the device](#upload-sketch).
 Upload the Thing sketch to the device.